bengtmartensson/IrpTransmogrifier/README.md

 is defined by the schema [irp-protocols](http://www.harctoolbox.org/schemas/irp-protocols.xsd), and has the name space `http://www.harctoolbox.org/irp-protocols`.
 This format has many advantages in comparison with the previous, more primitive, format, for example, it can contain embedded XHTLM fragments.
+It also can contain different parameters that can be used by different programs, for example, tolerance parameters for decoding.

 The program is capable of reading and translating the old format.